 When a car and cyclist are parallel to each other, the cyclist on the right side of the car, and the car wishes to turn right, but the cyclist will continue straight, this creates a dangerous scenario.

-The cyclist is following the side of the road law, however the vehicle driver may be looking left to check for oncoming cars or straight ahead at the light.
-If driver’s fail to glace to the right side of their vehicle, then they will collide with a cyclist that is ready to proceed straight.
+The cyclist is following the side of the road law, however, the vehicle driver may be looking left to check for oncoming cars or straight ahead at the light.
+If drivers fail to glace to the right side of their vehicle, then they will collide with a cyclist that is ready to proceed straight.

 Brushed By Passing Car or Truck

-There are narrow streets, one way streets, small bridges, and an absence of bicycle lanes in many parts of the city of Nashville and the surrounding area.
+There are narrow streets, one-way streets, small bridges, and an absence of bicycle lanes in many parts of the city of Nashville and the surrounding area.

 Opening a Vehicle Door

-Because the side of the road laws require cyclists to stay on the right side of the road, it is not uncommon for a parked vehicle to suddenly open their car door as a cyclist is approaching.
+Because the side of the road laws requires cyclists to stay on the right side of the road, it is not uncommon for a parked vehicle to suddenly open their car door as a cyclist is approaching.
 Many individuals do not realize that they cannot open their car door while parked on the street until it is safe to do so.

 This means the driver must look for oncoming traffic, including cyclists, before opening their door.
 If they fail to obey this safety law, they are liable for the cyclist’s injuries.
-There are many other causes of bicycle accident injuries, however we covered the most common ones in detail.
+There are many other causes of bicycle accident injuries, however, we covered the most common ones in detail.